We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-A head cold or common cold is a viral infection of the nose and throat.
-It is usually a mild illness, but its symptoms can significantly impact everyday activities.
+A head cold, or common cold, is a viral infection of the nose and throat.
+It is usually a mild illness, and involves symptoms in the head, such as a stuffed, runny nose and watery eyes.

 This article looks at the symptoms of a head cold and a range of home remedies to help a person manage symptoms.

 Head colds can closely resemble other conditions, including chest colds and sinus infections.
 However, there are some significant differences.